BNasmith/PTForsyth/PTFWorkofChrist.md

 carnal man is a bad translation being enmity against God.
 Man will cling to the last rag of his self-respect.
-He does not part with that when he thrills, admires, sympathises ; but he
+He does not part with that when he thrills, admires, sympathises; but he

 v does when he has to give up his whole self in the obedience of faith.
 How much self-respect